Scorpaena scrofa: Habitat

 Scorpaena scrofa is demersal and lives in marine and brackish environments with rocky, sandy, or muddy bottoms at depths of 20–500 m.
 By day, it lives in burrows and caves.
 At night it comes out to hunt.

 Behaviour

 Scorpaena scrofa is a sedentary, solitary, and nonmigratory fish.
 It is predatory, feeding on other fish, as well as crustaceans and molluscs.
 This is one of the fish used by the marine leech Pontobdella muricata as a host.

 As food

 Scorpaena scrofa is a traditional ingredient in Marseille bouillabaisse and in Tuscan cacciucco.
 It is also widely used in Japanese cuisine.
+It has a sweet, delicate, and subtly briny flavor, often compared to lobster.
+Its texture is firm, flaky, and slightly gelatinous, falling perfectly between a meaty monkfish and a delicate sea bass.